 With regard to draft Article 14 on mutual legal assistance, we are of the view that the insertion of the non-prejudice clause under paragraph 7 related to the relationship with other bilateral or multilateral treaties providing for mutual legal assistance is appropriate for the purpose of legal certainty.
 However, the commentary to the draft article may be confusing when it states that "if particular paragraphs of draft article 14 require the provision of a higher level of assistance than is provided for under the other mutual legal assistance treaty, then the obligations set forth in those paragraphs shall be applied as well".
 The commentary indeed seems to suggest national authorities would have to make, on a case-by-case basis, a comparative evaluation of the level of assistance provided under Article 14 and under the relevant treaty and apply either of them according to the higher level provided.
-While we do not seek to express a preference or position on this at this stage, we wish to take this opportunity to stress that a future convention will have to establish with precision its relationship with other treaties providing for mutual legal assistance.
+In this context, we note that other international agreements on mutual legal assistance have been drafted to give prevalence to application by States of "other agreements" if that "facilitates their cooperation".
+While we do not seek to express a preference or position on this at this stage, we wish to take this opportunity to stress that a future convention will have to establish with precision its relationship with other treaties providing for mutual legal assistance, also given the fact that a future treaty will not enjoy the benefit of a commentary to guide the interpretation of its provisions.